Andrea/andrea.github.io/_posts/2019-01-04-rust-array-size-as-type.markdown

 ># error[E0308]: mismatched types

-arrays of differnt sizes are different types.
+arrays of different sizes are different types.
 I thought that was really interesting.
 It is documented

 >This limitation on the size N exists because Rust does not yet support code that is generic over the size of an array type.
 [Foo; 3] and [Bar; 3] are instances of same generic type [T; 3], but [Foo; 3] and [Foo; 5] are entirely different types.
 As a stopgap, trait implementations are statically generated up to size 32. (from [source](https://doc.rust-lang.org/std/primitive.array.html))